 Survey Finds Lack of Heart-Healthy Living Despite The Risks CHICAGO -December 7, 2001 – It’s no secret that cardiovascular disease is the number one killer in the United States, affecting more than 60 million Americans.
 However, a recent survey found that although the overwhelming majority of Americans (99 percent) view heart health as important, with more than half personally knowing someone who has died from the disease, an alarming 46 percent do not work on a daily basis to maintain or improve their own heart health.

 The NutriSoyâ Heart Health Poll, a nationwide survey of 1,011 adult men and women, set out to discover American views on heart disease and the roles both exercise and diet play in improving heart health.
 The survey, conducted in August by the makers of NutriSoy soy protein, confirmed a large-scale awareness of heart disease, yet uncovered that many don’t take the necessary steps to prevent the disease.
-And, when people do think of heart health, they tend to focus on diet more than exercise, with 73 percent using the common “not enough time” and “too tired” excuses for skipping a workout.
+And, when people do think of heart health, they tend to focus on a diet more than exercise, with 73 percent using the common “not enough time” and “too tired” excuses for skipping a workout.

 Kathy Smith, one of the nation’s top experts in health and fitness, is concerned about the lack of effort in improving heart health and is committed to showing Americans the importance of both diet and exercise in the prevention of heart disease.
-Because of her commitment, Smith has teamed up with NutriSoy soy protein to provide quick and simple ways for people to become more heart healthy.
+Because of her commitment, Smith has teamed up with NutriSoy soy protein to provide quick and simple ways for people to become more heart-healthy.

 “Even the most packed schedule has room for simple diet, exercise and lifestyle changes,” says Smith.
-“Besides improving heart health, there are many benefits to a healthier lifestyle, including more energy, weight control, reduced stress, anxiety and fatigue as well as the decreased risk of other health problems such as diabetes.”
+“Besides improving heart health, there are many benefits to a healthier lifestyle, including more energy, weight control, reduced stress, anxiety, and fatigue as well as the decreased risk of other health problems such as diabetes.”

 Smith’s easy fitness and nutrition tips are now featured in a new resource, “NutriSoy Soy Protein and Kathy Smith’s Guide to Heart Health.”
 The free brochure also includes Smith’s advice on how to start exercising several times each week.